adrybakov/magnopy/docs/source/user-guide/cli/magnopy-optimize-sd/index.rst

 Output files
 ============

-The script outputs human-readable text to the console with the progress of calculations and compact output data.
+Human-readable text with the progress of calculations and compact output data is printed directly to the console.
 This output is meant to explain itself, thus we do not document it here.

-In addition, it prepares a number of .txt and/or .html files described below.
+In addition, a number of .txt and/or .html files is produced.

-For examples of the output text and files you can visit |tutorial-optimize-sd|_.
+Visit |tutorial-optimize-sd|_ for examples of the output text and files.

-INITIAL_GUESS.TXT
+INITIAL_GUESS.txt
 -----------------

+.. versionadded:: 0.2.0

 A file with the spin directions of the initial guess.

 Magnopy makes a new random guess for the spin directions prior to each optimization (in other words, for each execution of the script).

 There are M lines in the file.
 M is a number of magnetic atoms in the spin Hamiltonian.
 Each line has three numbers on it, separated by at least one space symbol.

 First number is an x component, second - y, third - z of the spin direction vector.

 SPIN_DIRECTIONS.txt
 -------------------